cyber-prophet/bostrom-journal/BostromBlockchainJournal001.md

 ### Journal's design open questions [~]() [@]()

+Q: Should there be a link to the edited particle?
+A: Yes, it should.
+But edited particle should contain original particle in grey matter.

+Q: Should it replace the original link or should both links be present?
+A: Seems like not

-Should there be a link to the edited particle?
-Should it replace the original link or should both links be present?
-Should we provide a describtion of alterations to highlight and clarify differences between the old and the new particle?
+Q: Should we provide a describtion of alterations to highlight and clarify differences between the old and the new particle?
+A: It would be great, though might me unnecessary.

 ## Intro to Bostrom Blockchain [~]() [@]()

 ### Bostrom - the short definition [~](QmbvXoTA8nqZGzzCtQtw7rrrNrTRxyRSHsJPa5ZsPLHDG7) [@](bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)

-Bostrom is a superintelligence project based on blockchain (cosmos-SDK), consensus protocol Tendermint and content addressing mechanism (with the current IPFS implementation).
+Bostrom is a superintelligence project based on blockchain (cosmos-SDK), consensus protocol Tendermint and content addressing mechanism (with the current implementation of IPFS protocol).

 ### Capabilities of the Bostrom Blockchain [~](QmREDsSSALhBnPCPXKYSi9piknyqEvCErTAGvpWyMCWAmZ) [@](bostrom1ay267fakkrgfy9lf2m7wsj8uez2dgylhtkdf9k)